jedisct1/edgedns/README.md

 sitting between a recursive **resolver** and stub resolvers.

-"virtual DNS" is the default mode, but this can be changed with the `--resolver-mode` command-line switch.
+"virtual DNS" is the default mode, but this can be changed with the `type` property in the `[upstream]` section.

 By default, the load is distributed using consistent hashing, ensuring that the upstream servers get a similar share, but queries for a given zone always favor the same upstream server.

-As an alternative, servers can be tried sequentially, using the `--failover` switch.
+As an alternative, servers can be tried sequentially, and queries are eventually sent to the first responsive server.

+That behavior is controlled by the `strategy` property in the `[upstream]` section. `uniform` enables consistent hashing, and `fallback` selects servers in sequence.

 A unique feature of EdgeDNS is that it uses a fixed number of UDP sockets.
 Sockets designed to receive responses from upstream servers are all open at